-This chicken and veggies pasta dinner is really stunning with all the colorful vegetables – zucchini, peppers, onion, garlic, tomatoes and fresh herbs.
+This Chicken Scampi Pasta dinner is really stunning with all the colorful vegetables – zucchini, peppers, onion, garlic, tomatoes and fresh herbs.
 The breaded chicken tenders are crunchy on the outside and really juicy and tender in the center.

-Chicken Scampi is a popular Italian dinner, that you’ll often find on restaurant menus.
+Chicken Scampi Pasta is a popular Italian dinner that you’ll often find on restaurant menus.
 This homemade version is even more delicious!
 I often serve this when we have company for dinner and it always gets rave reviews.

 I love how colorful this pasta dish is and it’s just brimming with an abundance of vegetables – zucchini, bell pepper, onion and fresh tomatoes.
 The light and creamy sauce is really aromatic with chicken broth, garlic, white wine, Parmesan cheese and a splash of cream.

 What is Chicken Scampi?

 Chicken Scampi is similar to Shrimp Scampi, which is even more popular and you’re probably really familiar with it.
 The sauce is what makes this dish really shine – it’s really aromatic with garlic, white wine or lemon juice, fresh herbs and Parmesan cheese.
 I also use chicken broth to add even more flavor and add a splash of cream at the end to round it out.
 It’s absolutely delicious, coating every strand of pasta.

 - of course, you can use other pasta, such as spaghetti, fettuccine, or even any other shape that you like, but angel hair is my favorite for this.

 - red onion (shallots or white/yellow onion are also good options.)